CAS dismisses Olympic ban on doping offenders

 "This decision does not diminish our commitment to the fight against doping, but rather ensures that athletes and National Olympic Committees have certainty as they prepare for London," he said.

-(Additional reporting by Gene Cherry in Raleigh, North Carolina, Julien Pretot in Paris, Martyn Herman, Mark Meadows and Mike Collett in London; Editing by Ed Osmond)
+(Additional reporting by Gene Cherry in Raleigh, North Carolina, Julien Pretot in Paris, Martyn Herman and Mike Collett in London; Editing by Ed Osmond)